CAA SCO reinforces calls for dedicated funding from provincial gas tax

 With so many roads across the province in need of dire repairs, CAA South Central Ontario (CAA SCO) is urging the Ontario government to permanently dedicate a portion of the revenue collected from gas taxes to fixing our roads, bridges and highways.

-The call came today during the launch of CAA's annual Worst Roads campaign.
+The call came today during a stop on CAA's annual Worst Roads campaign tour.

 "The province of Ontario has been collecting a gas tax for decades and CAA has long called for a permanent dedicated fund to help pay for much needed repairs on our deteriorating roads and crumbling bridges," said Faye Lyons, Government Relations, CAA SCO.